translate/pootle/docs/server/indexing.rst

 Text indexing for Pootle
 ========================

-Pootle provides :doc:`searching <../features/searching>` functionality, which
+Pootle provides :doc:`searching </features/searching>` functionality, which
 is a great way to do searches over all files in a project.
-If there are many strings to search through, this can be slow, but installing a text indexing library will speed things up, allowing searching even in very large projects.
+If there are many strings to search through, then performance can be slow, but installing a text indexing library will speed things up, allowing searching even in very large projects.

 .. _indexing#supported_indexing_engines: